Gjernpower/anarkhiademo/README.md

 This is a weird rhythm-based RPG inspired by games like Brutal Legend, Crypt of the Necrodancer, Patapon, Guitar Hero and Final Fantasy.
 Please feel free to leave a comment or let me know what you like, what you don't, and what you think should be improved!
 Welcome to Anarkhia, enjoy your stay.

+<i>p.s.
+I recommend choosing "Seven" and "Army" when prompted for the first time to choose a song.</i>

 <b>Description:</b>

 Just HOW hard did you party last night?
 One moment you're chugging root beer with your bandmates, and the next you wake up covered in grass, strange creatures dancing around you.
 In your head is a faint ticking noise, a metronome, beckoning you to play to the beat.
 As you reach for your instrument, arcane energy pulses through your body, and you ready yourself for the performance of a lifetime.